AthenZ/athenz/docs/zts_access_token_guide.md

 grant_type : Value MUST be set to "client_credentials"
 scope : list of scopes/roles requested in the access token.
 The caller
-        can either specify to include all roles the principal has access to in a specific domain (e.g. <domain-name>:domain) or ask for specific roles only (e.g. <domain-name>:role.<role1>).
+        can either specify to include all roles the principal has access to in specific domains (e.g. <domain-name>:domain) or ask for specific roles only (e.g. <domain-name>:role.<role1>).
 Scopes
         are separated by spaces.
         To request an ID token, the scope must include 'openid' and audience service name (e.g. <domain-name>:service.<service-name>).
 The domain
-        name in id token request match the domain name in the access token scope. expires_in : requested expiry time for access token in seconds
+        name in id token request must match the domain name in the access token scope.
+ID token requests do not support multiple scope domains. audience : optional audience domain for the access token.
+This value is required when the scope includes more than one domain. expires_in : requested expiry time for access token in seconds
 ```